 VN 200AM will introduce the student to the anatomy and physiology of the Integumentary, Musculoskeletal, Respiratory, Cardiovascular, Gastrointestinal, Endocrine, Renal, Neurosensory, Immunology-Oncology, Mental Health/Rehab, Reproductive systems as well as components in Obstetrics and Pediatrics.
-The student will also be introduced to the etiology of common disorders/diseases, diaanosis, treatment prevention disease. and the and of pharmacological agents, age-related changes and nutritional needs are discussed.
+The student will also be introduced to the etiology of common disorders/diseases, the diaanosis, treatment and prevention of disease. pharmacological agents, age-related changes and nutritional needs are discussed.
 Assessment, emergency treatment and the complications are also identified.
 The units emphasize the nursing interventions and the psychosocial aspects for the care of the client with a disorder.
 Selected skills lab experiences will allow the student to practice appropriate nursing skills.

-VN 300AB - Medical-Surgical Nursing
+VN 300AB - Medical-Surgical Nursing/Advanced Clinical Skills